aquilax/hranoprovod-cli/docs/configuration-file.md

 ## Default configuration file

-The default configuration file is loaded from $HOME/.hranoprovod/config but any valid configuration file can ba passed as a parameter using the `-c` or `--config` command line options.
+The default configuration file is loaded from $HOME/.hranoprovod/config but any valid configuration file can be passed as a parameter using the `-c` or `--config` command line options.

 ## Configuration file format